 An ultra lightweight carbon fiber slide can give you much more speed and accuracy in your fast playing.
 It also means way less stress and more focus on the music and less on your instrument.
 As a point of reference these slides weigh 85 grams.
 A PBone slide weighs in at 132 grams and a standard Conn 6h outer slide weighs a whopping 242 grams.

 These slides feature all carbon fiber construction including the slide crook, brace and even the slide lock!
-They also feature an innovative Saturn water key embedded in the carbon fiber crook for a no maintenance, no cork solution.
+They also feature an innovative Speedyflo water key or optional Saturn water key for quick release of moisture and ease of maintenance.

 Here is JT with the Dallas Horns playing a Butler trombones all carbon fiber outer slide.